 - Where to store paper documents.

-- How often the company will go through and sort paper documents in order to find duplicates, surplus, or outdated documents.
+- How often the company will go through and sort paper documents to find duplicates, surplus, or outdated documents?

 - The process for disposing of paper documents when they have reached their expiration date or will no longer be needed.